Lawrence Bender

 Lawrence Bender (born October 17, 1957) is an American film producer.
 Throughout his career, Bender-produced films have received 36 Academy Award nominations, resulting in eight wins.

 Bender rose to fame by producing Reservoir Dogs in 1992 and has since produced several of Quentin Tarantino's films, including Pulp Fiction, Jackie Brown, Kill Bill: Volume 1 & 2 and Inglourious Basterds.
 Bender has also produced three documentary films, most notably An Inconvenient Truth (2006), which won the Academy Award for Best Documentary Feature.
 He has received three Best Picture nominations for producing Pulp Fiction, Good Will Hunting, and Inglourious Basterds.

 Early life

 Bender was born to a Jewish family in The Bronx, New York, and grew up in New Jersey, where his father was a college history professor and his mother was a kindergarten teacher.
 He described his hometown of Cherry Hill at the time as "all-white and anti-Semitic".
 He attended Cherry Hill High School East, where he decided to pursue a career as a civil engineer.
 His grandfather had been a civil engineer and he heard there were good jobs available in the field.
-He graduated from of the University of Maine in 1979 with a degree in Civil Engineering.
+He graduated from the University of Maine in 1979 with a degree in Civil Engineering.

 While in college, Bender acquired a passion for dance.
 After graduating, Bender pursued dancing and was awarded a scholarship to the Louis Falco dance troupe.
 He worked as a dancer for some time before a series of injuries ended his dance career.